swaaz/gitgo/README.md

 ```
 cd gitgo
 ```
-### Before you start adding your profile details<span role="img" aria-label="file">📝</span>in your main branch, let's make changes in the project safely off to one side by creating a new branch.
+### Before you start adding your profile details📝 in your main branch, let's make changes in the project safely off to one side by creating a new branch.
 ### To create a new branch, type the following command in your terminal.
 ```
 git branch [username-profile]